Revenue Management

 Every independent hotelier believes — correctly — that their property has characteristics the comp set doesn’t share.
 A boutique property in a mixed commercial and leisure market is not directly comparable to the chain hotel down the street.
 A property with an F&B reputation that drives weekday occupancy is not pricing the same demand as the transient-leisure-only property on the same OTA page.
 The fear is that the system will flatten these differences and price the property like every other hotel in a five-mile radius.

 A system that blindly copies competitor rates would deserve this criticism.
-A system that tracks market movement — the direction and relative magnitude of competitor pricing — and combines it with the property's own occupancy and pickup data does something fundamentally different.
+A system that tracks market movement — the direction and relative magnitude of competitor pricing — and combines it with the property’s own occupancy and pickup data does something fundamentally different.
 It uses the market as a demand signal, not as a rate anchor.
-Your minimum and maximum rates, your occupancy targets, and your aggressiveness settings are the dials that make the system reflect your property's positioning rather than the average of the comp set.
+Your minimum and maximum rates, your occupancy targets, and your aggressiveness settings are the dials that make the system reflect your property’s positioning rather than the average of the comp set.
+Running a regular RevPARGenius market scan alongside your RMS gives you the independent market intelligence to know when the system is responding correctly to demand signals and when you should step in.

 The Difference Between Market Movement and Competitor Copying